-His projects as of early 2018 include an ongoing series of works using fixed and live-generated video scores to explore the boundaries and overlaps between notated and improvised music.
+His projects as of late 2018 include an ongoing series of works using fixed and live-generated video scores to explore the boundaries and overlaps between notated and improvised music.

 He has worked with numerous professional and amateur ensembles including, amongst many others, Ensemble Intercontemporain, the Royal Scottish National Orchestra and the Philharmonia Orchestra.